Hello Tacoma arts community,

 Join us for the book launch of We Hereby Refuse: Japanese American

-Resistance to Wartime Incarceration, the soon-to-be-released graphic novel
+, the soon-to-be-released graphic novel

 with the story of camp as you’ve never seen it before.
 Three voices.
 Three